 No investment is completely without risk and of course, rebranding does carry a few risks of its own.
 But you can take steps to mitigate them or eliminate them entirely.

 - Losing or alienating existing customers: By engaging your customers during the rebranding process, you can understand what they need and want from it.
 Listen to them and act on their feedback to ensure you maintain their loyalty.
+Many of us remember the unfortunate situation Weight Watchers found itself in a few years back when the brand changed its name to “WW.”
+None of us want to put our businesses in a similar situation with the customers we’ve worked so hard to win.

 - Lacking transferability: Your rebrand might look great on paper but how does it transfer to other mediums?
 Television, social media, websites, video, and national advertisement campaigns all need to carry the new brand look, so you need to consider how it will transfer to these other areas.